Self-sealing fuel tank

 A self-sealing fuel tank (SSFT) is a type of fuel tank, typically used in aircraft fuel tanks or fuel bladders, that prevents them from leaking fuel and igniting after being damaged.

-Typical self-sealing tanks have layers of rubber and reinforcing fabric, one of vulcanized rubber and one of untreated natural rubber, which can absorb fuel when it comes into contact with it.
+Typical self-sealing tanks have layers of rubber and reinforcing fabric, one of vulcanised rubber and one of untreated natural rubber, which can absorb fuel when it comes into contact with it.
 When a fuel tank is punctured the fuel seeps into these layers, causing the untreated layer to swell, closing and thus sealing the puncture.
 A similar concept is also employed for making self-sealing run-flat tires.

 History

 World War I

 George J. Murdock applied for the patent "War Aeroplane Fuel Tanks" on February 7, 1917 but was temporarily blocked by an order of the Federal Trade Commission, on February 6, 1918, to keep any discussion or publication of the invention secret.
 The order was rescinded by the United States Patent Office on September 26, 1918 and Murdock was eventually granted "Self-Puncture Sealing Covering for Fuel-Containers" on August 9, 1921.
 Military aircraft built by the Glenn L. Martin Company used this self-sealing fuel tank.

 Howard Hughes used neoprene to self-seal his fuel tanks on his 1938 around the world flight.